zalacop/bite-by-me/README.md

 ![image of homepage](doc/homepage.png)

-This is a blog website created for a school assginment.
+This is a blog website created for a school assignment.
 It is a baking blog website with different recipes hosted in WordPress.

 ### Notable features